plaidpants/ANKH-VR/README.md

 wanderer.mp3

-Move the gog.com save files created above after running the game at least once from the install folder cloud_saves directory to the root of the install directory or other game save files you would like to use.
+Move the gog.com save files created above after running the game at least once from the install folder cloud_saves directory to the root of the ultima 4 install directory or other game save files you would like to use.

 MONSTERS.SAV